Suicide in the United Kingdom

-Suicide is a significant national social issue in the United Kingdom.
-In 2019 there were 5,691 registered deaths by suicide in England and Wales, equating to an average of 18 suicides per day in the country.
-Suicide is the single biggest killer of men under the age of 45 in the country.
+In 2023, there were 7,055 deaths in the UK officially registered as suicide, equating to an average of 19 suicides a day.
+6,069 of these registered suicides were in England and Wales, marking the highest suicide rate in England and Wales since 1999.
+In Scotland there were 792 probable suicides in 2023, an increase of 30 suicides on the year prior in Scotland.
+In Northern Ireland there were 221 suicide deaths registered in 2023.
+Suicide is the biggest killer of men under the age of 50 in the UK.

 Governmental and other organisations have created different initiatives to attempt to prevent suicides in the country, including the establishment of a new post, Parliamentary Under Secretary of State (Mental Health, Inequalities and Suicide Prevention).

 Definition

 The Office for National Statistics defines suicide as deaths from intentional self-harm (where a coroner has given a suicide conclusion or made it clear in the narrative conclusion that the deceased intended to end their own life) and events of undetermined intent (mainly deaths where a coroner has given an open conclusion) in people aged 15 and over, and also (since 2016) deaths from intentional self-harm in children aged 10 to 14.
 This definition will include more deaths than the definition used in other countries.